Looking for nano drones? We curated the best nano drones for you to check out!

 The higher quality tier would put them in a different category – mini drones.
 Most people confuse nano drones with mini drones.
 They aren’t the same thing.
 Mini drones can fit in your outstretched hands while nano drones would fit in the small of your palm.
 Nano drones are so tiny, that it’s pointless to try to add extra features.
 They don’t have the horsepower to take off and aren’t built for the outdoors, hence they won’t be able to take up any more functions.
 When it comes to nano drones, go cheap and be ready to crash and lose it.
 Nano drones are meant for learning, so do not expect high-end features from them.
 Meanwhile, mini drones have many more features.

-FAQ’s about Micro Drones
+FAQ’s about Nano Drones

 Are There Any High-End Mini Drones?